Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

 \subsubsection{Trajectory and Attentive Zone of Human's Gaze Points}

-This study collects 36 left-turn conflict scenarios of 18 participants like Figure \ref{left-turn} and sums their eye-tracking data up.
-And the distribution of drivers' gaze points and anchors' center of Yolo are obtained, the comparison between human's gaze points and vehicle's visual perception is shown in Figure \ref{vertify}.
+This study collected 36 left-turn conflict scenarios (like Figure \ref{left-turn}) from 19 participants.
+And the distribution of drivers' gaze points and the center of anchors were obtained.
+Figure \ref{vertify} shows the comparison between gaze points of human drivers and AVs' visual perception.

-From Figure \ref{vertify}, we can find when TTC is beyond 2.0s, drivers' gaze points locate out of the closest conflict vehicles.
-When TTC declines below 2.0s, drivers tend to care farther zone of the conflict car(like the rear tire of vehicles) while TTC $\leq$ 1.03s, drivers tend to care the closet zone away from them, as shown in Figure \ref{vertify}(a).
-On the contrast, distribution of predicted anchors' center almost remains at a certain height, without obvious attentive zone in left-turn conflict scenarios.
+Figure \ref{vertify} suggested that when TTC was beyond 2.0s, drivers' gaze points were nearly out of the closest conflict vehicles.
+When TTC declined below 2.0s, drivers tended to care farther zone of the conflict car(like the rear tire of vehicles).
+While TTC $\leq$ 1.03s, drivers tended to care the closet zone away from them, as shown in Figure \ref{vertify}(a).
+In contrast, the distribution of predicted anchors' centers almost remained at a certain height, without the obvious attentive zones.

-Unlike existing object detection algorithms identifying conflict objects' positions by the center point of predicted anchors, human-vehicle coordinate visual perception cares detailed contour position of conflict objects, which always indicates the riskiest zone in the complex conflict traffic scenarios.
-To better improve ability of visual perception for autonomous vehicles, it's essential to fuse gaze points and object detection result.
+Unlike existing object detection algorithms identifying conflict objects' positions by the center point of predicted anchors, human-vehicle coordinate visual perception cares about the detailed contour position of conflict objects.
+It indicates the riskiest zone in the urgent conflict scenarios.
+To improve the accuracy of visual perception for AVs, it's essential to fuse gaze points and object detection result.